- A User’s Guide to the Common Application

-In truth, senior year grades – at least for the first semester – can actually weigh pretty heavily into adcoms’ evaluation of your application.
+In truth, senior year grades (at least for the first semester) can actually weigh pretty heavily on an adcom’s evaluation of your application.
 For example, Princeton’s website says the following about senior year grades:

-Even if a college’s deadline for application is before grades for the first semester are finalized, colleges usually require a mid-year report for each student that includes their final grades for the first semester.
-If your grades drop significantly or you take a noticeably lighter course load, that can harm your chances at admission in a serious way.
+Even if a college’s deadline for application is before the finalization of grades for the first semester, colleges usually require a mid-year report for each student that includes their final grades for the first semester.
+If your grades drop significantly or you take a noticeably lighter course load, this can harm your chances of admission in a serious way.

 The Importance of Second Semester

-However, first semester usually isn’t when senioritis is most likely to strike; it’s the spring months, when staying up past 10 PM to finish your homework seems physically impossible, that are the most dangerous time for a senior’s GPA.
+First semester usually isn’t when senioritis is most likely to strike; actually, it’s the spring months (when staying up past 10 pm to finish your homework seems physically impossible) that are the most dangerous time for a senior’s GPA.
 Even if you muster up the motivation to earn straight A’s fall semester, once you’ve already been accepted into college, pulling all-nighters to keep your grades up may not feel worth the effort anymore.

 However, getting an acceptance letter isn’t a guarantee you’ll be allowed to study on campus come fall.
 In addition to mid-year reports, counselors also send colleges end-of-year reports that include your grades from second semester.

-If the difficulty of your course load and your GPA aren’t up to par with your previous performance in high school, your offer of admission can be rescinded: essentially, the school “un-accepts” you.
-Poor extracurricular involvement and disciplinary issues can also result in rescinded admission; see our blog post on the topic for more info!
+If the difficulty of your course load and your GPA aren’t up to par with your previous performance in high school, your offer of admission can be rescinded; essentially, the school “unaccepts” you.
+Poor extracurricular involvement and disciplinary issues can also result in rescinded admission.

 Getting off the Waitlist

-If you’ve been waitlisted at your top-choice college, closing out your senior year strong both academically and extracurricularly are your best bet for turning a wait list letter into an acceptance letter.
+If you’ve been waitlisted at your top-choice college, closing out your senior year strong — both in academics and extracurricular activities — is your best bet for turning a wait list letter into an acceptance letter.

-When selecting students for admission off the waitlist, admissions committees are looking for students who are both most interested in matriculating and most qualified to attend the school in question.
-If you slack off senior year, you’re sending a message that you a) aren’t particularly concerned with getting off the waitlist, and b) aren’t ready to handle the academic and extracurricular challenges of college.
+When selecting students for admission from the waitlist, admissions committees are looking for students who are both extremely interested in matriculating and most qualified to attend the school in question.
+If you slack off senior year, you’re sending a message that you a) aren’t particularly concerned with getting off the waitlist, and b) you aren’t ready to handle the academic and extracurricular challenges of college.